St. Francis raid: Starvation

-The journals of the later stages of the expedition provide only a fragmented picture of what occurred to those of Rogers' force that eluded the pursuit, as men subjected to exhaustion, exposure, and starvation are unlikely to make good reporters.
+The journals of the later stages of the expedition provide only a fragmented picture of what occurred to those of Rogers' force who eluded the pursuit, as men subjected to exhaustion, exposure, and starvation are unlikely to make good reporters.
 The journal kept by Rogers was relatively terse concerning the trek to the Connecticut River, with "many days tedious march over steep rocky mountains or thro' wet dirty swamps, with the terrible attendants of fatigue and hunger".
 They reported eating bark, roots, mushrooms, and gnawed fragments of flesh off beaver skins.
 One widely reported account of cannibalism was recounted to historian Thomas Mante by Lieutenant George Campbell, in which his party of men came upon scalped remains trapped in logs on a small river, "devouring part of them raw" because they were too impatient to wait for a fire.
 Robert Kirkwood, in a relatively unadorned account, tells how Rogers killed one of their prisoners, an Indian woman, butchered the remains, and divided them among his men.

 After nine days of difficult travel, the group led by Rogers reached the appointed rendezvous on October 20.
 He found there a burning fire and no provisions.
 Lieutenant Stevens, whom Amherst had sent to Number Four to deliver the provisions to the rendezvous, had camped below the rendezvous point, and men from his party went to the rendezvous daily and fired their muskets to see if anyone was nearby.
 After several days of this, Stevens gave up, eventually returning to Crown Point on October 30.
 Amherst noted in his own journal that Stevens should probably have remained longer than he did.
 Rogers took the disappointment in stride.
 Leaving most of his emaciated company behind with promises to return with supplies in ten days, he and three men descended the Connecticut River on rafts, reaching Number Four on October 31, where he was reportedly barely able to walk.
 Supplies were immediately dispatched upriver, which Rogers reported as reaching his starving men "the tenth [day] after I left them".